Trading Standards - Age restricted products

 To keep within the law and therefore satisfy the legal defences, you must introduce an age verification policy and have effective systems to prevent sales to persons under the minimum legal age.

 These systems should be regularly monitored and updated as necessary to identify and put right any problems or weaknesses, or to keep pace with any advances in technology.

-Key best-practice features of an effective system include:
+Key best practice features of an effective system include the following:

 Age verification checks

 Always ask young people to produce proof of their age.

 The Chartered Trading Standards Institute, the Home Office and the National Police Chiefs' Council support the UK's national Proof of Age Standards Scheme (PASS), which includes various card issuers.